laravel/lumen-docs/authorization.md

 #### Defining Policies

 Unlike Laravel, Lumen does not have a `$policies` array on its `AuthServiceProvider`.
-However, you may still call the `policy` method on the `Gate` facade:
+However, you may still call the `policy` method on the `Gate` facade from within the provider's `boot` method:

     Gate::policy(Post::class, PostPolicy::class);